-Twitter, Inc is an internet content & information business with stocks listed in the US.
+Twitter Inc is an internet content & information business with stocks listed in the US.
 Twitter shares (TWTR) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$45.81 – a decrease of 0.2% over the previous week.
+Its last market close was US$42.52 – an increase of 2.19% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Twitter

 - Compare share trading platforms.
 To buy shares in a company listed in the US from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.